-Before each break in the LAS calendar (Winter Break, Spring Break and Summer holidays), we require students to leave their rooms clean and orderly.
+Before each break in the LAS calendar (Winter Break, Spring Break, and Summer holidays), we require students to leave their rooms clean and orderly.
 If this is not the case, a cleaning fee may apply.
-In addition, students departing at the end of the school year (and those students leaving LAS after the first semester), must return the following items (in the event any of these items are not returned, fees will be charged to their personal account):
+In addition, students departing at the end of the school year (and those students leaving LAS after the first semester), must return the items listed below.
+Before returning the iPhone, students must deactivate their iCloud account-failure to do so will mean that the phone cannot be accepted.
+In the event any of these items are not returned, fees will be charged to the student's personal account: